How to Grow Better Tomatoes

 There are thousands of varieties of hybrid and heirloom tomato varieties, in “normal” colors like red, yellow, and orange.
 Then there are “kooky” colors such as black, purple, pink, bi-color, green, and white.
 There are also different shapes than the standard round tomato.
 Also available are pear, plum, heart-shaped (called “oxhearts”), ruffled, and elongated.

 Why not try something that none of your neighbors have, or something that opens your eyes to a wonderful new taste sensation?
-How about showing off a Japanese Black Trifele, a Green Giant, a Hippie Zebra, or an Ananas Noir?
+How about showing off a Beauty Lottring, Delano Green, Hippie Zebra, or Ananas Noir?
 Don’t turn your nose up at different-colored tomatoes thinking you won’t like them as much.
 Many blind taste tests are won by non-normal tomato colors.
 Each of the tomato colors seem to have different flavors - all delicious.
 I know many people who swear the tastiest tomatoes are white or green.

 3. Choose the sunniest spot.